FriendsOfAkeneo/IcecatConnector/docs/mapping.md

 You probably will not need to map all Icecat features.
 Setting this flag to 1 will tell the mapper to ignore this feature.
 This flag system is here to ensure you didn't forget some features.
 Features not mapped and not ignored will raise an error in the import mapping job.
+Alternatively, we can also simply delete the unwanted features lines.

 #### Helpers